1

 The State Medical Review Team (SMRT) is a group of medical professionals who evaluate medical evidence to determine disability status for state and federal assistance programs.
 They review applications to decide if an individual's medical condition meets the criteria for programs like Medicaid Disability or Social Security Disability.
 The SMRT's decisions help ensure that benefits are provided to those who medically qualify, based on standardized guidelines.
 Their work often involves collaborating with healthcare providers and reviewing detailed medical records.

-What is the salary for DHS jobs?
+What are the salary ranges for DHS positions?

 More about State Medical Review Team jobs